 |Total study hours||300|

-Employment and Equality Law.
-This module will focus on the legal relationship between employers and workers as well as the law related to the prohibition of discrimination both within and outside of the employment context.
-It examines the diverse nature of the individual employment relationship, the content of the contract of employment, remedies available on it’s termination and the development of and issues arising from Equality Law both within and outside the employment context.
+This module will focus on the legal relationship between employers and workers as well as the law relating to the prohibition of discrimination both within and outside the employment context.
+The module examines the diverse nature of individual employment relationships, the content of the contract of employment and the remedies available to the parties on its termination.

 Prior learning requirements